Chemical cycling: The Sun, other stars and star systems

 In most hydrogen-fusing stars, including the Sun, a chemical cycle involved in stellar nucleosynthesis occurs which is known as a carbon-nitrogen-oxygen or (CNO cycle).
 In addition to this cycle, stars also have a helium cycle.
 Various cycles involving gas and dust have been found to occur in galaxies.

 Venus

 The majority of known chemical cycles on Venus involve its dense atmosphere and compounds of carbon and sulphur, the most significant being a strong carbon dioxide cycle.
 The lack of a complete carbon cycle including a geochemical carbon cycle, for example, is thought to be a cause of its runaway greenhouse effect, due to the lack of a substantial carbon sink.
 Sulphur cycles including sulphur oxide cycles also occur, sulphur oxide in the upper atmosphere and results in the presence of sulfuric acid in turn returns to oxides through photolysis.
 Indications also suggest an ozone cycle on Venus similar to that of Earth's.

 Earth

-A number of different types of chemical cycles geochemical cycles occur on Earth.
+A number of different types of chemical cycles occur on Earth.
 Biogeochemical cycles play an important role in sustaining the biosphere.

 Notable active chemical cycles on Earth include: